Windows - System - Rename

 Row 9 Logic: If/Then

-Add a new logic and select If/Then
+Add a new logic and select If/Then.

 Row 9a: Condition: Output Contains

-in the right box of the "Output Contains" part.
+In the IF part, enter An error occurred in the right box of the "Output Contains" part.

 Row 9b: Function: Script Exit

-Add a new row in the IF section and select Script Exit
+Add a new row in the IF section and select Script Exit.

 In the script exit message, simply type The error was detected in renaming the machine.
-Refer to the logs: %Output%
+Refer to the logs: %Output%.

 Row 10: Function: Script Log